Features

 Display

-One of the many great things about the Jupyter front ends is the support
+One of the many great things about the Jupyter front ends is the support for

 display_data